openworldza/hpr-docs/docs/kennel-owner-guide.md

 - Sex (Male / Female)

 **Section 2 — Details**
-- Breed (Vizsla, GSP, GWP, Weimaraner, or HWV)
+- Breed (from the registry's configured breed list)
 - Colour *(required)*
 - Date of birth
 - Country of origin